Quick response grants

 - Have direct benefit for Darebin residents

-- Promote active participation of Darebin residents, especially those who have been identified as 'at risk' of exclusion such as people from Culturally and Linguistically Diverse (CALD) backgrounds, women, young people, older adults, Aboriginal and Torres Strait people, people with disability, people experiencing or at risk of homelessness, low income earners, recently arrived migrants, refugees, people seeking asylum, people who identify as same sex attracted and/or gender diverse (LGBTIQ+).
+- Promote active participation of Darebin residents, especially those who have been identified as 'at risk' of exclusion such as people from Culturally and Linguistically Diverse (CALD) backgrounds, women, young people, older adults, Aboriginal and/or Torres Strait Islander people, people with disability, people experiencing or at risk of homelessness, low income earners, recently arrived migrants, refugees, people seeking asylum, people who identify as LGBTIQ+.

 - Provide an alternative to Electronic Gaming Machines (EGMs) and reduce the harm associated with EGM use.

-Applications will need to address one of the 2021-2025 Council Plan Strategic Direction
+Applications will need to address one of the 2021-2025 Council Plan Strategic Directions: